ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 Request Objects MUST be signed by Data Recipients as specified in [section 8.6](https://openid.net/specs/openid-financial-api-part-2.html#jws-algorithm-considerations) of **[FAPI-RW]**.

-Data Recipients MUST include a `consentId` value in the Request Object.
+Data Recipients MUST include a `cdr_consent_id` value in the Request Object.
 A high-level overview of consent is provided in the [section 14](#consent) of this artifact.

-Data Holder Authorisation Servers MUST treat a Request Object that does not contain a `consentId` as invalid.
+Data Holder Authorisation Servers MUST treat a Request Object that does not contain a `cdr_consent_id` as an essential claim as invalid.

 Request Object references SHALL NOT be supported.